Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Additional Qualitative Results

 \section{Additional Qualitative Results}

-To further demonstrate the superiority of our model, we present an additional comparison of predicted results on NUS-WIDE among CLIP~\cite{clip}, BiAM~\cite{biam} and our approach.
-Figure~\ref{fig:prediction_supp2} shows the Top-5 and Top-10 predictions in ZSL and GZSL task respectively.
-Compared with other methods, our model can recognize visual and semantic consistency and capture local and global features, leading to more precise and diverse predictions.
+To further demonstrate the superiority of our model, we present an additional comparison of predicted results on NUS-WIDE among CLIP, BiAM and our approach.
+Figure~\ref{fig:prediction_supp2} shows the Top-5 and Top-10 predictions in ZSL and GZSL tasks respectively.
+MKT is capable of recognizing visual and semantic consistency as well as capturing local and global features, resulting in more precise and diverse predictions.